jamilnoyda/digiqt/README.md

 2. o-auth toolkit
 3. slug field for SEO purpose(not needed in apis)
 4. override djagno's default user module'
-5. deployment on heroku
+5. deployment on heroku with CD
-6.